camgunz/d2k/doc/style_guide.md

 indicating what headers an including C source file should include before it.
 If you need something declared in a different header file, forward declare it.
 If you need to modify the original header file to do so, feel free to.
 This cuts down on compilation time and avoids complicated dependency issues.
+Employ forward declarations liberally.

 ### Header Guards